KENNETH S. KATZOFF, PARTNER

 Ms. Kourova is an Associate Attorney with Katzoff & Riggs LLP, where she focuses on corporate law, real estate and research.
 Prior to joining the firm, Varvara worked as an Attorney in Russia, where she advised clients on issues involving international business contracts, intellectual property, and corporate restructurings.

-Varvara holds Master’s Degree from UC Hastings College of the Law with focus on corporate law and securities, and JD Degree from Ural State Law University.
+Varvara holds a Master’s Degree from UC Hastings College of the Law with a focus on corporate law and securities, and JD Degree from Ural State Law University.
 Varvara also studied Science of Psychopathology and Criminology.

 NICOLE C. CAMPBELL, SENIOR PARALEGAL